eduardohoc/FLAR_Quant_Lib/README.md

 # FLAR_Quant_Lib
-FLARQuantLib: Quantitative Finance Toolkit for FLAR (Developmental Repository)
+FLAR_Quant_Lib: Quantitative Finance Toolkit for FLAR (Developmental Repository)

 FLARQuantLib is a dynamic Quantitative Finance Toolkit crafted for the evolving needs of the Latin American Reserve Fund (FLAR).
 Currently residing as a developmental repository, this project is poised to grow into a comprehensive Python library, purpose-built to empower FLAR's trading desk and portfolio management department.